dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 Messages are sent by calling the `postMessage` method on the `signerWindow` with the `targetOrigin` parameter set to `establishedOrigin`.

-Make sure to call the `close` method on the `signerWindow` after it is no longer needed.
+The relying party should call the `close` method on the `signerWindow` after it is no longer needed.
 After having closed the window, the signer must again go through the process of [establishing a communication channel](#establishing-a-communication-channel).

 ## Error Handling